wikimedia/wikimedia-discovery-wonderbolt/tab_documentation/traffic_summary.md

 ------
 - **A**: We switched to a finalized version of the UDF that extracts internal traffic (see [T130083](https://phabricator.wikimedia.org/T130083))
 - **B**: On 25 August 2016 we patched the UDF to also look for [Duck Duck Go](https://duckduckgo.com) when it processes referer data.
 That referreral data was deleted and backfilled from 26 June 2016.
 See [T143287](https://phabricator.wikimedia.org/T143287) for more details.
+- On 22 February 2016, a bug was introduced and some of the internally referred traffic are miscategorized as none.
+See [T148780](https://phabricator.wikimedia.org/T148780) and [T154722](https://phabricator.wikimedia.org/T154722) for more details.

 Questions, bug reports, and feature suggestions
 ------